iblazhko/containers-demo/README.md

 MongoDb server, and will modify API implementation to store values in the database.

+Note that we are adding the MongoDB Docker container only for demonstration purposes, to have a self-contained system.
+In a production environment we will have a dedicated MongoDB cluster.

     docker run --name containersdemo-mongo -d mongo:latest

 Note that MongoDb .NET driver is compatible with `netstandard1.5` or higher.